Awasi Atacama Excursions

 Situated almost on the border with Argentina are the salt flats of Aguas Calientes and Tuyajto.
 Both are wrapped in absolute silence, mainly thanks to their low visitor numbers.
 The Salar de Aguas Calientes has a splendid view of the surrounding volcanoes and reddish waters.
 The Laguna de Tuyajto is, in contrast, a mirror of salt water, which looks like snow in the dry season.

-Notes: As this excursion implies ascending to an altitude of more than 4,000 meters above sea level, it is recommended to drink lots of water and reduce alcohol consumption.
+Notes: As this excursion implies ascending to an altitude of more than 4,000 meters above sea level, it is only recommended after 2 days of acclimatization.

 Alto Loa Villages